These counting pennies worksheets are an excellent way to ease your child into learning how to count money.

 You can also find lessons covering nickels, dimes, quarters, and dollars using the 'Money' link below.

 The next paper is similar except it uses a 1 with the cent symbol instead of actual pennies.
-Again, have your child count and write the number on the line provided.
+Again, have your child count the 'coins' and write the number on the line provided.

 The third printable switches back to pennies.
-Your child will count them and then circle the correct answer.
+Your child will count them and then circle the correct answer, then write the change on the line.